GodloveD/TAMUQ-workshop/mpi/README.md

 Step 2.
 Compile mpi application inside the container using container MPI libraries. <br>
 Step 3.
 Port the container on raad2 and link with host Intel MPI. <br>

 All the steps you want to perform in the container can be listed in a definition file or a recipe.

-On your local resource, issue following;
+On your local resource where you have sudo access, issue following;

 ```
 cd ~/TAMUQ-workshop/mpi